Dr. Yuling Huang-Davie

 Music Coach of UL-Lafayette Opera Theater

-Dr. Huang-Davie has won a number of important awards for her musical achievements.
-She is the recipient of the Distinguished Alumni Award for Outstanding Professional Achievement from Shenandoah Conservatory of Shenandoah University.
-She was twice named recipient of both the Marion Park Lewis Foundation for the Arts Award and the Tallahassee Music Guild Scholarship Award.
-In addition, she earned a scholarship to serve as an assistant music coach for the acclaimed Florida State Opera Company.
+Dr. Huang-Davie has to her credit awards for her musical expertise including the Distinguished Alumni Award for Outstanding Professional Achievement from the Conservatory of Shenandoah University, and twice was named recipient of both the Marion Park Lewis Foundation for the Arts Award and the Tallahassee Music Guild Scholarship Award.
+In addition, she received a scholarship from the acclaimed Florida State Opera Company to serve as an assistant music coach.